 August 8 - August 22

-After 2019’s shiny beginnings to Quinta do Vale’s partnership with Circle Permaculture and last year’s big disappointments (fully booked courses cancelled at the last minute thanks for CoViD-19 restrictions), I’m delighted to be bringing the crew back to the quinta in 2021 to offer the full 72-hour certificated PERMACULTURE DESIGN COURSE!
+After 2019’s shiny beginnings to Quinta do Vale’s partnership with Circle Permaculture and last year’s big disappointments (fully booked courses cancelled at the last minute thanks to CoViD-19 restrictions), I’m delighted to be bringing the crew back to the quinta in 2021 to offer the full 72-hour certificated PERMACULTURE DESIGN COURSE!
 Endorsed by the Permaculture Association UK, George Christofis and team’s PDCs get enthusiastic reviews wherever they’ve held them (in Spain, Portugal and Sweden).

 The course will run August 8th to 22nd 2021, with the option to stay on a further week for our Post-PDC Practical Course immediately afterwards.